 islands are usually off bounds to the casual visitor.
 The nearest mainland town to the park is Sandakan.
 This was the former capital of Sabah, and was

-once in the mid-1970s, the heart of a "seemingly" booming timbernindustry.
+industry.
 The town today is probably most renown for the Orang Utan Rehabilitation Centre (Sepilok), which is located on its outskirts.

 Turtle landings usually occur after dusk.
 The park has a sensible policy of allowing visitors to see only one landing a night.

-This allows undisturbed nestings to go on throughout the night.
+This allows undisturbed nesting to go on throughout the night.
 Whilst waiting for the evenings highlight, all that is left to do is to laze around the beach or snorkel.
 The west side of the island is ideal for this.

 They are clean, quiet, and offer some interesting coral and sea life for a decent days snorkelling.